How to Plant a Raspberry Patch at Home

 How Deep to Plant Raspberries

-If you are planting a bunch of bare root plants, it might be easiest to till up a long bed where you intend to plant.
+If you are planting a bunch of bare-root plants, it might be easiest to till up a long bed where you intend to plant.

-Cover will with soil and tamp in.
+Cover well with soil and tamp the new plants in.

 Watering

-Before you plant the raspberries give them a good long soak with the hose and let them sit for 20-30 minutes before taking them out of the pot.
+Before you plant the raspberries, give them a good long soak with the hose and let them sit for 20–30 minutes before taking them out of the pot.

 Mulching Raspberries